holistic-web/home-orchestrator/README.md

 ## Setup

 ### IFTTT
-Set up a webhook applet on https://platform.ifttt.com and configure it to set the lights to the value specified by `value1` ingredient.
+Set up webhook applets on https://platform.ifttt.com and configure triggers for endpoints in `/config/lights.js`.

 ### Running the app
 In this folder, run `npm install` to install the required dependencies followed by `npm start` to begin the app.